 1. Offer special discounts to your customers.

 Customer loyalty is the key to success, especially during the era of COVID-19.
 This season, consider offering special discounts, rewards or gifts to your most loyal customers.
-Making these offers exclusive to your best customers makes them feel appreciated and encourages them to browse your entire catalogue.
-Additionally, you can use a special discount as a way to introduce, or reintroduce, your customers to a new line of products you want to move off your shelf.
+Making these offers exclusive to your best customers makes them feel appreciated and encourages them to browse your entire catalog.
+Additionally, you can use a special discount as a way to introduce, or reintroduce, your customers to a new line of products you want to move off your shelves.

 2. Optimize for mobile devices.